Last update: 7 June 2020

 This post was originally published as NaturePic Challenge: a series of pictures of epic nature and places that will induce a natural high 😉

-Wilderness Coffee by the sea @ Las Playas bay, on the east coast of El Hierro.
+Wilderness Coffee by the sea @ Las Playas bay, one of the few (pebbly) beaches on the east coast of El Hierro.

 More stories & inspiration